forcedotcom/apex-tmLanguage/README.md

 Output grammars are output in the `grammars\` dirctory.

+To see the token changes from within the Salesforce VS Code Extensions:

+1. Copy the `apex.tmLanguage` results into `../salesforcedx-vscode/packages/salesforcedx-vscode-apex/node_modules/@salesforce/apex-tmlanguage/grammars/apex.tmLanguage`.
+2. From the `Command Palette` select `Developer: Inspect Editor Tokens and Scopes`.

 ### Adding grammar rules

 Token structure is based off of [Textmate's Language Grammar guidelines](https://manual.macromates.com/en/language_grammars)